 At Thiessen Law Firm, we are fighters.
 We don’t look for the easy way out, encouraging clients to accept plea bargains.
 The only way our clients plead guilty is if they want to.
 Even with a murder case, where other attorneys may push a plea bargain for a lesser sentence, our approach is focused on a not guilty verdict.
 We prepare for battle, putting our heart and soul into it.
 We are your last line of defense, and we take this role very seriously.
 We have over 100 not guilty verdicts that prove the tremendous success of our method.

-Call our offices at (713) 999-3959 now for a free, confidential case evaluation by a seasoned Houston criminal defense lawyer.
+Call our offices at (713) 999-3959 now for a free, confidential case evaluation by a seasoned Houston murder defense lawyer.
 We’re here 24 hours a day, 7 days a week to take your call.

 Murder vs. Capital Murder Charges in Texas